Anky9972/reverse-link-preview-extension/README.md

 3. Click **Load unpacked**
 4. Select the `dist` folder from the project directory
 5. The extension icon should appear in your toolbar!
+6. **Test it**: Visit any news site and hover over article links to see previews like those shown in our screenshots
+7. **Customize**: Right-click the extension icon → Options to access the settings page shown above

 ---